akomakom/arduino-throttle-smoother/README.md

 **Note** that when plugged into USB, Arduino is running at 5V, but when powered by the motor controller, it is most likely running on 4.0V-4.5V.
 This changes the numbers and behavior a little when you unplug USB.

+### Story

+This implementation came into being after I tried [a variety of circuits](https://electricbike.com/forum/forum/kits/golden-motor-magic-pie/70584-guide-to-hall-sensor-throttle-operation-testing-and-modification/) to achieve my goals.
+I was setting up a mini-ATV (110cc size) as an electric garden cart tractor.
+It is powered by a Vevor 2KW motor and their bundled controller and 1:20 gearing.
+With that amount of torque, the ATV was popping wheelies with the slightest twist of the throttle.
+I also wanted a speed limit for delicate maneuvering in the garden.